-“My dearest, he is the King and you much obey orders.
+“My dearest, he is the King and you must obey orders.
 You must marry him,” said Aeliana’s aunt as they packed her very few belongings.

 “I do not love him, nor could I ever.”

 “Marriage isn’t about love, especially not to the king.”
-Her aunt kissed her and said goodbye as Aeliana was escorted out.
+Aeliana's aunt kissed her and said goodbye as palace guards escorted her out.

 When Aeliana arrived at the palace, King Corvis greeted her in the throne room, and she was surprised by how handsome she thought he was; nonetheless, she was turned off by his attitude when he spoke.

-What arrogance!
-I am not just some visitor!
-I am to be his wife!
-She thought as she curtsied and was shown out the side door to be escorted to her room.
-On her way past, her glance caught notice of a man she found particularly attractive and her eyes stayed fixated on his flowing dark hair and relaxed face as she walked past.
+She gave no response to his arrogance but only curtsied and was shown out the side door and was escorted to her room.
+On her way past, her glance caught notice of a man she found particularly attractive and her eyes stayed fixated on his flowing dark hair and relaxed face.

 “Hello,” she said and nodded.

-His eyes followed her as she went past but he said nothing in return as a crooked smile appeared on his face.
+His eyes followed her as she walked by but he said nothing in return as a conniving smile appeared on his face.

 Later that evening, while the new queen was readying herself for bed, a knock came to her door.